Geocaching at Indiana DNR Properties

 We support geocaching on Indiana DNR properties and welcome the placement of caches and containerless caches within the framework of our geocaching policy, which is designed to balance outdoor recreation with natural and cultural resource conservation.

-The policy for geocaching on Indiana DNR properties was established in 2005, and it has been revised twice, most recently in September, 2012.
+The policy for geocaching on Indiana DNR properties was established in 2005.
 Revisions were made in cooperation with the geocaching community and with Groundspeak's involvement.
-The full text of the policy can be seen here.
+View the policy.

 Some key elements of Indiana DNR’s geocaching policy are listed below.
 Remember, however, that you are responsible for reading and following the entire policy when you place or seek caches.